sourcejs/Source/README.md

 * 31.07.14.
 0.4.0-beta release
 * 01.05.14.
 Engine presentation from [Front-end Ops Conf](http://www.feopsconf.com/), San Francisco - [Taking Development Tools To The Next Level](http://rhr.me/pres/ime/) with [video](https://www.youtube.com/watch?v=cMIad0zl00I)
 * 31.01.14.
 [Preview](http://youtu.be/cefy_U5NU4o) of Source companion tool for prototyping interfaces using existing components
-* 31.12.13. **0.3.2** release
+* 31.12.13. **0.3.2 release**
 * 09.10.13.
 Engine [presentation](http://rhr.me/pres/source-min/) on [Fronteers Jam](http://fronteers.nl/congres/2013/jam-session) ([video](https://vimeo.com/77989211))
 * 23.09.13.
 Published [video recording](http://www.youtube.com/watch?v=3HNW5Bru0Ws) of Source engine presentation from [RIT++](http://ritconf.ru/) 2013 (RU)

 ## Upcoming updates

+Respecting open source community, we track all our tasks publicly on GitHub.
+Follow our [milestones](https://github.com/sourcejs/example-bootstrap-bundle) and twitter announcements [@SourceJS](http://sourcejs.com) to keep in sync with latest plans.

+List of few global upcoming features

+* Refactored code snippets API
+* Integrations with JSDoc and drop-in replacement setup for other Style Guide tools like KSS/Pattern Lab
+* More screencasts and engine usage demos
-* Support of multiple documentation projects in one environment
+* Wider support of multiple documentation projects in one environment
-* Screencasts and engine usage demos
-* Full english documentation stack for core API
+* Full documentation stack for core API for writing plugins

-* Test coverage
-* Stable v1.0.0 version
+SourceJS follows semantic versioning and we do our best to keep as less breaking changes as possible.

+Preparing to 1.0 release, we plan to keep migration path very smooth and painless.
+So if you will keep in sync with minor releases and API deprecation announcements, you won't face any problems setting up major release updates.

 ## Useful information